What's New at the DHE

 Each year, a "29 Who Shine" banner drapes the State House for the week of the ceremony.

-April 25—The Massachusetts Department of Higher Education will kick off the 2013 college commencement season by honoring the winners of the 29 Who Shine Awards, recognizing 29 public college and university students for their academic achievements and civic contributions to the Commonwealth.
-The students, one from each of the state’s 29 community college, state university and UMass campuses, will be recognized by Governor Patrick in a State House ceremony scheduled for Thursday, May 2, 2013, at 12 noon.
+May 2—The Massachusetts Department of Higher Education kicked off the 2013 college commencement season by honoring the winners of the 29 Who Shine Awards, recognizing 29 public college and university students for their academic achievements and civic contributions to the Commonwealth.
+The students, one from each of the state’s 29 community college, state university and UMass campuses, were recognized by Governor Patrick in a State House ceremony on Thursday, May 2, 2013.

 “Our data tell us that one year after graduation, nine out of every ten public college and university students remain here in Massachusetts, living and working or furthering their studies,” said Richard M. Freeland, Commissioner of Higher Education.
 “These students truly represent the future citizenry and workforce of the state.
 They are very high caliber, a sign that our future appears to be in good hands.”
 Each of the student honorees has chosen a faculty or staff mentor who provided them with motivational support and intellectual guidance on campus.
 These mentors will be honored at a luncheon in the Great Hall of Flags, sponsored by the Massachusetts Teachers Association, to be held immediately after the awards ceremony.

-Across the state, publishers of more than a dozen daily newspapers will honor the 29 Who Shine with donated full and half-page advertisements scheduled to run on May 2.
-Additionally, Clear Channel Communications, owners of JAM’N 94.5 and KISS-108 radio stations in Boston, has donated free radio advertising during the month of April to honor the students.
+Across the state, publishers of more than a dozen daily newspapers honored the 29 Who Shine with donated full and half-page advertisements running on May 2.
+Additionally, Clear Channel Communications, owners of JAM’N 94.5 and KISS-108 radio stations in Boston, donated free radio advertising during the month of April to honor the students.

 March 26—Governor Deval Patrick today joined Education Secretary Matthew Malone, Higher Education Commissioner Richard Freeland, UMass Boston Chancellor J. Keith Motley and 100 students to announce the Commonwealth’s new High-Demand Scholarships, awarded to students pursuing careers for which the state has an urgent need for skilled talent.
 The Commonwealth’s knowledge-based economy relies on a high-knowledge, well-skilled workforce for continued growth, and these scholarships will help ensure that Massachusetts has the talent needed to remain competitive in the 21st century.